See latest updates on Pitt's response to the COVID-19 outbreak.

 Environmental Health and Safety Programs

+The University’s Department of Environmental Health and Safety (EH&S) provides training on many topics related to safety, fire safety, lab safety, and the environment.
 EH&S coordinates, conducts, and evaluates emergency evacuation exercises in each residence hall twice per year.
-EH&S also prepares, upon request, individual emergency evacuation plans for students who have impairments that may prevent compliance with University-wide emergency plans.Those in need of an individualized plan should contact EH&S at 412-624-9505.
+EH&S also prepares, upon request, individual emergency evacuation plans for students who have impairments that may prevent compliance with University-wide emergency plans.Those in need of an individualized plan should contact EH&S or call 412-624-9505.

 Hours of operation are: